pashley/Model-Building/README.md

 3. Copy/link all subjects into `inputs/`.

    For the **longitudinal analysis** option, follow-up images must have the same name as the respective baseline image and end in `_2.mnc`.
 For example,
     * baseline image:  `H001.mnc`
     * follow-up image: `H001_2.mnc`

-4. Copy/link the preprocessing (linear 6-parameter registration) reference image and its reference mask as `targetimage.mnc` and `targetmask.mnc`, respectively.
+4. Copy/link the preprocessing (linear 6-parameter registration) reference image and its reference mask into               `my_project/` as `targetimage.mnc` and `targetmask.mnc`, respectively,

   Alternatively, use the `-random_target` command line option to randomly select a subject to be the target.
 When using this option, ensure `targetimage.mnc` and `targetmask.mnc` do not exist within `my_project`(or else silent errors will occur).